hbroek/reken/documentation/developer-guide/chapter-3.md

 **Step 4: Open the HTML in a web browser.**

 Save your HTML file and open it in a web browser.
-You should see a greeting message like "Hello, Alice" displayed on the page.
+You should see greeting message "Hello, Alice" displayed on the page.

 Congratulations!
 You've successfully created your first dynamic element using Reken's `data-text` attribute.
 As you can see, Reken attributes make it easy to incorporate dynamic content into your web pages without complex JavaScript code.